Reconstructing past climatic impacts on hydrologic and soil systems

 Climate change and increasing demand combine to exert pressure on hydrologic systems, many of which are already regulated for human needs such as drinking water supply, agriculture, energy production and energy use.

-Mary Jo Kirisits’ research group will mentor REU students in one of several ongoing drinking-water projects.
+Mary Jo Kirisits’s research group will mentor REU students in one of several ongoing drinking-water projects.
 The first investigates the effect of climate change on water treatment practice at small drinking-water systems.
 The objective is to develop guidelines for small-system operators to account for temperature changes in their treatment systems.
-The second project involves rainwater harvesting (where rainwater is collected and treated for potable or non-potable use), which is becoming common practice in semi-arid regions.
-Our aim is to understand the role of the storage cistern in changing harvested rainwater quality.
-The third project involves emerging biological drinking water treatment systems and the goal is to decrease the energy and associated greenhouse gas footprint of centralized water treatment.
+The second project involves emerging biological drinking water treatment systems and the goal is to decrease the energy and associated greenhouse gas footprint of centralized water treatment.

-Lynn Katz, Kerry Kinney, Jay Banner, and Daniel Breecker are engaged in two research projects focused on the reuse of water in semi-arid regions that are suitable for REU researchers.
+Lynn Katz and Kerry Kinney are engaged in two research projects focused on the reuse of water in semi-arid regions that are suitable for REU researchers.
 The first project is on the reuse of water from hydraulic fracking and oil production.
 This project involves the further development of a patented hydrophobic membrane technology for oil/water separation from produced, frac, oil spill and biofuel production waters.
 REU students will evaluate the membrane operation for a particular set of waters and operating parameters to support the development of a predictive model for this system.
 The second project is a collaboration with Pecan Street, a 501(c)(3) research and development organization focused on collecting data on consumer energy and water consumption.
 Students will be sampling and analyzing rainwater and air conditioning condensate at Pecan Street metered homes to assess the reuse of this water in semi-arid to arid climates.